dmicha16/simple_serial_port/README.md

   - Add custom delimiters via a local config file

 ### Initialization the program
-The program allows you to set the com port and the baud rate through the constructor.
-To use the baud rate, due to Windows API, a CBR_ must be added, as shown below.
+The program allows you to set the specific COM PORT and the BAUD RATE through the constructor.
+To properly use the BAUD RATE, due to Windows a API, a CBR_ notation must be added, as shown below.
 The constructor also sets *connected_* to *true* if the connection has been established successfully.
 ``` c++
 #include "SimpleSerial.h"